GlPortal/specification/formats/map/triggers.md

 ## Map
 Load new map

-* file (mandatory) attribute is the file path relative to the packages data path where /maps is implied
+* file (mandatory) attribute is the file path relative to the packages data path where /maps and the .xml ending is implied

 ```xml
 <trigger type="map" file="map name">